VicSegers/log-basket-swapper/README.md

 A plugin for swapping the left-click option on the Log Basket to _Empty_ when near a sawmill.

-The plugin supports both the Log Basket and the Foresty Basket.
+The plugin supports both the Log Basket and the Forestry Basket.

-This is useful when making planks at a sawmill with a Log Basket in combination with a Plank Sack.
+This is useful when making planks at a sawmill with a Log/Forestry Basket in combination with a Plank Sack.

 ## Features